Wandalen/wMathModels/doc/eng/concept/Overview.md

 ![ConcavePolygon](../../img/ConcavePolygon.png)

 In the matrix `polygon` in the columns are stored vertices of the polygon.
 The number of rows of the matrix `polygon` is equal to the dimension of the mathematical model` 2`, and the number of columns is equal to the number of vertices of the polygon `4`.
 The 4 vertices of the polygon are connected in series by faces and a polygon is formed.
 In the general case, the polygon can have any number of vertices in space of any dimension.
-8 scalars are enough to describe a convex polygon with 4 vertices in 2D.
+8 scalars are enough to describe a convex polygon with 4 vertices in a 2D.

 ### Frustum

-Mathematical model of frustum - a truncated pyramid.
+The mathematical model of frustum - a truncated pyramid.

 The truncated pyramid model is often used in 3D graphics for the visible part of the space visible to the prospective camera.
 The model is set by 6 faces.
 Each face is set by an implicit plane equation.
 The model instance stores its parameters in a 4x6 dimensional matrix.
 The plane equations are stored in the columns of such a matrix.